bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 * Small classes.

 Negative:
 * Could have more unit tests.
-For example: `<X>Config` classes and `<X>Factory` classes.
+For example: `<X>Config` classes.
-* The `LinesManagerFactory` abstraction that accommodates different strategies to manage shards is overkill at this stage.
 * Lazy construction of `ClientResource` in `ClientRoutes`.
 * Usage of a lock in `ShardResource` in this use-case.
 It is not required as there are no updates.
+Issue in the line.
-* Code smell in `class ClientRoutesSpec extends BaseSpec with ClientRoutes`
+* Code smell in `class ClientRoutesSpec extends BaseSpec with ClientRoutes`.
+Investigated alternative but having internal null-pointer in Akka.

 ## External libraries